ryanbmarx/graphics-docs/links.md

 		...
 		</div>
 	</div>
+The overall wrapper needs a unique ID, as does each panel within it.
+The `data-btn-lbl` attribute for each panel is the text that will be used in the buttons or dropdown menu.

-And use this javascript.
+Use this javascript.
 Generally, all your javascript need only be inside one `<script>` tag

 	<script type="text/javascript">
 	$('#something-unique').makePanels({